 The static type of an multiplicative expression is usually determined by the signature given in the declaration of the operator used.
 However, invocations of the operators , % and \sim / of class int are treated specially by the typechecker.
 The static type of an expression $e_1 e_2$ where e_1 has static type int is int if the static type of e_2 is int, and double if the static type of e_2 is double.
-The static type of e_2 is int, and double if the static type of e_2 is int, and double if the static type of e_2 is double.
+The static type of e_2 is int, and double if the static type int is int if the static type of e_2 is int, and double if the static type of e_2 is double.
 The static type of an expression $e_1 \sim e_2$ where e_1 has static type int is int if the static type of e_2 is int.

-15.28 Unary Expressions
+16.28 Unary Expressions